zeekhoo-okta/hub-spoke-login-sample-vue/README.md

 # hub-spoke-login-sample-vue

+ℹ️ This is a fork of the Okta's official Vue sample code for custom-login.
+Head over [here](https://github.com/okta/samples-js-vue/tree/master/custom-login) to reference the original project.

 ## Introduction
 For global companies, regulations require that EMEA / APAC  users' PII are stored in region.
 The most straightforward way to manage this requirement with Okta is to simply use multiple orgs from multiple regions.
-This however, leads to fragmented configuratoin, as Orgs are silo'd from each other.
+This however, leads to fragmented configuration, as Orgs are silo'd from each other.
 The challenge here is to avoid managing multiple Okta orgs.

 ### Hub & Spoke
 In a Hub & Spoke arrangement, users are stored in multiple orgs.
 And there is one "central" org (aka the "Hub") where all the Apps, Policies, and Groups are managed.
 When people log in, they actually log into Okta where their user record is stored, but immediately fedarate into the Hub.
 From there, access policies kick in, Auth Servers mint tokens, and sessions are generated; And access to other applications are managed at the Hub.